Walk Austin's self-guided ghost tour. 11 documented stops, 5 free. No guide, no schedule — just you and the dark.

 You're standing on the 1910 concrete arch bridge that has become synonymous with Austin's identity.
 But before the bats and tourists, this bridge coll...

-The Austin ghost tour includes 13 documented haunted locations.
+The Austin ghost tour includes 11 documented stops covering 110 years of documented history.

 The most visited stop on our Austin tour is Old Bakery at 1006 Congress Avenue, dating back to 1966.